traktion/imim-blog/README.md

 IMIM is open source, so if you want fork it, add features to it or contribute to the project, you are very welcome to!

-The easiest way to develop locally is to use a browser in with AntTP as a proxy, then use `ng serve` to host the local code.
+The easiest way to develop locally is to use a browser in with AntTP as a proxy (configuration instructions here: https://github.com/traktion/AntTP?tab=readme-ov-file#proxy-configuration), then use `ng serve` to host the local code.
 This will allow you to retrieve data from Autonomi, while running the latest web app code.

 You can also configure AntTP to use the Autonomi alpha network to avoid upload fees.
 See AntTP for details on how to configure bootstrapping.

-Run `ng serve --serve-path /gimim/` for a dev server.
-Navigate to `http://localhost:4200/gimim/`.
+Run `ng serve --serve-path /` for a dev server, then navigate to `http://localhost:4200/` (or http://localhost:4200/blog/traktion-blog with an example blog).
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding